 You can buy a TENS machine online or from a local pharmacy.

-Speak to your community pharmacist or other healthcare professional about taking medication.
+Speak to your pharmacist about treating back pain.
 It's important to take medication regularly.

 More about taking painkillers